-The curriculum follows an experiential learning model.
-Through hands-on learning, teamwork and physical activity, the children develop a stronger sense of self, respect for the natural environment, and are given tools with which to make decisions and choices about healthy food and healthy living.
-The theme of food is used as the universal springboard to teach about an appreciation for the people who grow and raise the food, the soil in which it is grown, the animals that provide food, and the importance of composting and recycling.
-When children make a sensory, positive connection with the natural environment and healthy food, the experience transforms their general approach to the outdoors, nutrition, health and themselves.
+Our teaching approach is experiential, student and nature-centered and values driven.
+We apply the over-arching theme of food as a universal springboard to cultivate appreciation for the people who grow and raise food, the soil in which it is grown, the animals that provide food, and the importance of composting and reducing consumer waste.
+When children make a sensory, positive connection with the natural environment and healthy food, the experience can transform their general approach to the outdoors, nutrition, health and themselves.

 Check out our Online Curriculum!